-If you’re a life coach and want to make sure you have adequate insurance, be sure to check out The Hartford.
-The Hartford specializes in structuring small business insurance policies for specific industries.
-Using The Hartford, you can get small business insurance to cover your professional liability.
-Visit its website to get a free quote in just a few minutes.
+If you’re a life coach and want to make sure you have adequate insurance, be sure to check out Hiscox.
+Hiscox specializes in affordable small business insurance policies that are easy to understand and tailored to your specific needs.
+Fill out a short form to get a free, no-obligation quote online in minutes.

 How Life Coach Insurance Works